traditions in Catalonia 851x570 - Catalan Traditions and Customs

 Each neighborhood of the city has a different celebration.
 Fat Thursday is dedicated to gastronomy, and you can find food stands that offer popular snacks and meals.
 Carnival Friday is celebrated as the arrival of the Carnival king.
 The party also continues on Saturday, and on Sunday the Carnival King parade begins, called “La Taronjada”.

 Ash Wednesday is the closing party, and sardine is buried by tradition.
 Traditional snacks are also made and sold all around the city.
+The most famous carnival that takes place in Catalonia is the city of Sitges.

 Castellers of Catalonia